Riding in cold, wet, and miserable conditions and getting cold feet?

 The Giro Knit comes in 2 colors; black and lime green.
 For increased visibility, Giro has included a reflective cuff near the top.

-Cordura, a highly durable and tear-resistant fabric is used in manufacturing.
+Cordura, a piece of highly durable and tear-resistant fabric is used in manufacturing.
 It is lightweight and yet provides plenty of insulation for those chilly morning rides.

 Toe Cover - Sportful Prorace